THX 1138: Plot

-Pursued by two police androids on motorcycles, THX flees to the limits of the city and escapes into a ventilation shaft.
-The police androids pursue him on motorcycles along the shaft to an escape ladder, but are ordered by Central Command to cease pursuit, on the grounds that the expense of his capture exceeds their allocated budget for THX.
-The guards inform THX that the surface is uninhabitable in a last-ditch attempt to convince him to surrender, but he is undeterred and continues up the ventilation shaft.
-The city is then revealed to be entirely underground, and THX has escaped onto the surface, where he then witnesses the Sun setting.
+Pursued by two police androids on motorcycles, THX flees to the limits of the city.
+Android officers continue to pursue him as he briefly struggles with simian-like creatures identified as "shell dwellers" and arrives at a vertical shaft with an escape ladder.
+The android officers are ordered by Central Command to cease pursuit, on the grounds that the expense of his capture exceeds their allocated budget for THX.
+In a last-ditch attempt to convince THX to surrender, the officers claim that the area outside the "city shell" is uninhabitable, but he is undeterred and continues up the ladder.
+The city is then revealed to be entirely underground, while THX has escaped onto the surface, where he witnesses the sun setting.